saddington/yen-handbook/0-introduction.md

 Or the things we say around the office, a lot.

 1. **Continuous Improvement** - 1%, everyday.
 Compounded, that's a lot of growth.
 2. **Everything is an Experiment** - Experimentation assumes room for failure (but it's also how we win).
+[Learn faster](http://www.collaborativefund.com/blog/sustainable-sources-of-competitive-advantage/).
 3. **Steve Martin** - Be so good they can't ignore you.

 ## Our Team